kevinbird61/BBTAN-on-Qt/README.md

 --------------------------------------------------(50% completed for game entertainment)--------------------------------------------------

+###### BBTAN - currently version
+* Is my latest updated version of this game , welcome to fork and revise !
+And if there have some problem within , welcome to put forward with me !
+* This is a tutorial of Qt , but if you have found some problem , or have some question with the tutorial lesson on DropBox paper , welcome to leave some message on it !
+* Hope everyone can have some fun with it !

 ###### Qt creator environment : Qt 5.5.1 (GCC 4.9.1 20140922(Red Hat 4.9.1-10),64 bit) , on ubuntu 15.10 .